TAG-Epic/speedcord/README.md

 ## Contributing

-Contributions are more than welcome as long as they follow our [contribution guidelines](https://github.com/TAG-Epic/speedcord/blob/master/CONTRIBUTING.md), additonally make sure you follow our [code of conduct](https://github.com/TAG-Epic/speedcord/blob/master/CODE_OF_CONDUCT.md)
+Contributions are more than welcome as long as they follow our [contribution guidelines](https://github.com/TAG-Epic/speedcord/blob/master/CONTRIBUTING.md)